 Cardiogenic shock.
 Overt heart failure.
-2nd- or 3rd-degree AV block.
 Sinus bradycardia.
+Sick sinus syndrome.
+2nd- or 3rd-degree AV block unless paced.
 Anuria.
 Sulfonamide allergy.

 Ischemic heart disease.
+Worsening cardiac failure (reduce or interrupt dose if necessary).
 Bronchospastic disease.
+Monitor HR and rhythm; reduce dose or discontinue if severe bradycardia occurs.
 Pheochromocytoma.
 Major surgery.
-Renal or hepatic disease.
+Renal or hepatic impairment.
+Volume depletion.
 Diabetes and hypoglycemia.
 Thyrotoxicosis (hyperthyroidism).
 Peripheral vascular disease.
-CHF.
-SLE.
 Acute myopia.
 Secondary angle-closure glaucoma.
+SLE.
 Gout.
 Post-sympathectomy.
-Avoid abrupt cessation.
+Avoid abrupt cessation (reduce dose over 1–2 weeks and monitor).
 Monitor electrolytes.
 Pregnancy (Cat.C).
 Nursing mothers.

 Additive effects with catecholamine-depleting drugs (eg, reserpine, MAOIs).
 Potentiated by CYP2D6 inhibitors (eg, quinidine, fluoxetine, paroxetine, propafenone).
 Risk of bradycardia with digitalis, clonidine, diltiazem, verapamil.
 Potentiated by alcohol, barbituates, narcotics, other antihypertensives.
 Hypokalemia with corticosteroids, ACTH.
 May increase lithium toxicity.
 Antagonized by NSAIDs (monitor).
 Adjust antidiabetic drugs.
 Decreased absorption with cholestyramine and colestipol resins.
-Antagonizes norepinephrine.
+Antagonizes epinephrine.
 Possible increased response to muscle relaxants (eg, tubocurarine).
+Beta-blockers may mask signs of hypoglycemia.
 May interfere with parathyroid tests.

-Nasopharyngitis, fatigue, dizziness, back pain, nausea; bronchospasm, bradycardia, CHF, heart block.
+Nasopharyngitis, fatigue, dizziness, back pain, nausea; bronchospasm, bradycardia, CHF, heart block, vision disorders.